Working on the concept here of a new movie, ladies and gentlemen.

 I'm impatient.

-I'm gonna jump into Niagara Falls.
+I'm going to jump into Niagara Falls.

 And then in the last days on Earth with Elizabeth Vargas, she talked to theoretical physicist Stephen Hawking, who put the icing on the cake.